Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Numerical Algorithm

-The left panel of Figure \ref{fig:GPvLQsurface} visualizes the resulting policy $\widehat{B}_{GP,k}(\cdot, \cdot)$ for our SHADOw-GP algorithm at $k=0$, based on the quadratic running cost \eqref{eq:tildeF}.
+The left panel of Figure \ref{fig:GPvLQsurface} visualizes the resulting policy $\widehat{B}_{GP,k}(\cdot, \cdot)$ at $k=0$, based on the quadratic running cost \eqref{eq:tildeF}.
 Observe that when SoC is far from empty or full, $\widehat{B}_{GP,0}(X,I) \simeq X-M_0$ is almost linear in the middle of the policy surface.
 However, when both the SoC $I$ and renewable generation $X$ are high, the optimal control decreases the charging rate $\widehat{B}_{GP,0}(X,I) < X-M_0$ to maintain SoC headroom.
 Similarly, the controller throttles the BESS discharging when the SoC is very low.
-As a result, over the day $I^*_k$ tends to stay in a ``safe zone'' and away from SoC limits, demonstrating precautionary risk mitigation behavior.
+As a result, over the day $\hat{I}_k$ tends to stay in a ``safe zone'' and away from SoC limits, demonstrating precautionary risk mitigation behavior.

-Next, we compare our SHADOw-GP algorithm with the closed-form LQ approximation of Prop.~\ref{lq_control} that yields strategy $\bar{B}_{LQ,k}(X,I)$.
+Next, we compare our SHADOw-GP algorithm with the closed-form LQ solution of Prop.~\ref{lq_control} which approximates control and state constraints.
+This yields strategy $\bar{B}_{LQ,k}(X,I)$.
 Thanks to the symmetry of the terminal cost with our quadratic penalization on SoC in \eqref{unconstrained_HJB} and $M_k=m_k$, our optimal control in Prop.~\ref{lq_control} simplifies to

-To make a fair comparison between the two strategies, we optimize the pair $(c_1,c_2)$ from \eqref{running cost} with respect to the running cost \eqref{eq:tildeF}.
-That is, we compute the value function in \eqref{eq:value} using $\bar{B}_{LQ,k}(\cdot; c_1, c_2)$, manually projected onto $\mathcal{B}_k$, using $10,000$ Monte Carlo trajectories.
-This procedure is repeated in the grid $[0,10]\times [0,10]$, with increments of $\Delta c_1 = \Delta c_2 = 0.01$.
-We find that $c^{*}_1=0.08$ and $c^{*}_2=0.06$ yield the lowest cumulative cost, with a $4$-$6\%$ increase in cumulative cost compared to SHADOw-GP.
+We compare the SHADOw-GP algorithm against the optimal pair \((c_1, c_2)\) for the LQ control policy \eqref{eq:B(c1,c2)}.
+Specifically, we evaluate MC estimate of the value function \eqref{eq:value} using \(\bar{B}_{\mathrm{LQ},k}(\cdot; c_1, c_2)\), manually projected onto \(\mathcal{B}_k\), over 10,000 Monte Carlo trajectories.
+This procedure is repeated on a parameter grid \([0,10] \times [0,10]\) with increments \(\Delta c_1 = \Delta c_2 = 0.01\).
+We find that the pair \(c_1^{*} = 0.08\) and \(c_2^{*} = 0.06\) achieves the lowest cumulative cost, which is approximately 4--6\% higher than that of SHADOw-GP.
 The difference in optimal controls between SHADOw-GP and LQ with these $c^{*}_1,c^{*}_2$ is shown in the right panel of Figure \ref{fig:GPvLQsurface}.
 The SHADOw-GP charges/discharges less than the LQ strategy with increasing/decreasing SoC and wind power output.
-In addition to the quadratic ``soft'' approximation of the constraints, we suspect that this discrepancy also stems from applying the continuous-time control \(\bar{B}_{LQ,k}(\cdot)\) within a discrete-time framework.
+In addition to the quadratic ``soft'' approximation of the constraints, this discrepancy also stems from applying the continuous-time control \(\bar{B}_{LQ,k}(\cdot)\) within a discrete-time framework.